alexandre-cezar/srx_vpn_troubleshooting_tool/README.md

 If you are running from shell, just type python main_gui.py, if your OS already mapped python extension to the python interpreter, just open the app from the graphical user interface.

 ---TROUBLESHOOTING THE TROUBLESHOOTER---
 If you run into any issue, take a look in the log file.
 Once started, the application will save all the main tasks results into the vpn_log file (log is saved in the same folder where the application is running).
-It make easier to find where things went south and fix them (error in the network connection, lake of permission, credential errors, etc).
+It make easier to find where things went south and fix them (error in the network connection, lack of permissions, credential errors, etc).